fmichea/bracoujl/README.markdown

 then it will give you all this information!
 I think the messages are explicit enough :)

-Notes: non-uniq blocks are not compared correctly for now (the blocks with another address appended), so they will appear "only reached from".
-This bug will hopefully be fixed soon.

 ### Writing a CPU description.

 Please read the current gameboy CPU written in `bracoujl/processor/gb_z80.py`.